tonraj/gwaliorcovid19/README.md

 - PHP 7.3, Laravel - Website
 - Ionic 4 - User and Store Manager App

-in case you got any error in migrateing database i have included my exported database.
+in case you got any error in migrating database i have included my exported database.

 Suggestions are always welcome.
 For implementation guidance contact me at rs1888282@gmail.com